ufcw_logo.jpg

 Strikes are a powerful tool used by unionized workers in contract negotiations.
 We know that when an employer knows that its workers are prepared to strike to achieve their demands, they are more inclined to negotiate fairly.

-What is a strike authorization vote, and why are we taking one?
+What is a strike authorization vote, and did we take one?

 A union can only legally issue strike notice in BC if its members have democratically authorized it to do so.
 A strike authorization vote authorizes our union to have the option to serve strike notice if we are unable to reach an agreement.
 A strike authorization vote is also a strong show of solidarity from the members to their union bargaining committee, helping them to return to the bargaining table with a strong mandate of support.
 The bargaining committee can then push Sobeys to make a better offer.